Today, businesses are at constant risk of losing critical information. Hence, the importance of safeguarding data has never been greater.

 In this article, we’ll explore the 3-2-1-1-0 backup rule in detail and explain how it enhances your data protection efforts.
 Let’s dive in.

 As the digital landscape becomes more complex, so do the threats.
-Ransomware attacks have skyrocketed in recent years, with attackers no longer just targeting primary data but also going after backup systems to cripple recovery efforts.
+Ransomware attacks have skyrocketed in recent years, with attackers no longer just targeting primary data but also going after backup systems to cripple data recovery efforts.
 In fact, studies show that 94% of ransomware attacks attempt to compromise backups.

-The 3-2-1-1-0 backup rule addresses this modern threat by including an immutable or air-gapped backup, which prevents ransomware from encrypting or deleting data, even if your primary systems are compromised.
+The 3-2-1-1-0 backup rule addresses this modern threat by including an immutable backup or air-gapped backup, which prevents ransomware from encrypting or deleting data, even if your primary systems are compromised.
 Additionally, verified backups (the “0” in the rule) ensure that the data you’re relying on is intact and ready to be restored, preventing the failure of a recovery process.

 By following this rule, organizations can maintain continuous compliance while protecting sensitive customer information.